-CONFIG SET Name Node name For Carcel Rename config set.
-The Default Config Set cannot be renamed. × Config Set IP Addressing ✓ Select a Config Set and delete it.
+No R1 No configuration is available for node.
+Grey node No R1 Configuration is available and can be used.
+Blue node.
+Exported configuration persist TM R2 OFF Configuration persist but it is disabled.
+Node will boot from NVRAM or factory default if it is wiped ≅ R1 7 ON Configuration persists and node will boot from the configuration after being wiped CONFIG SET Remo Rana Add Cancel Add new config set.
+CONFIG SET Ranne Riche named Total Cancel Total Rename config set.
+The Default Config Set cannot be renamed. ★ Config Set [P Addressing ✓ Select a Config Set and delete it.
 You cannot delete the Default Config Set.
-The Default configuration set can be cleaned using the sidebar / More options / Delete default configuration set ٠ Upload configuration set from your local PC ± Download configuration set to your Local PC , Apply Config Set button: Sets all nodes to boot from the chosen config set. • Config Reset button: Sets all nodes to boot from none.
+The Default configuration set can be cleaned using the sidebar / More options / Delete default configuration set ± Upload configuration set from your local PC 4 Download configuration set to your Local PC , Apply Config Set button: Sets all nodes to boot from the chosen config set.
+7 Config Reset button: Sets all nodes to boot from none.
 Node will check boot order.
 If the Wipe function is used, nodes will boot from factory default.
-R2 Total Last configuration change at 1952:1 SW2 Werelown 15.4 service times tamps debug detetime a Individual node export or import configuration.
+SW1 CI LLAR configuration change at 1952:1 version 15.4 service times tamps debug datatime i Individual node export or import configuration.
 Configuration export/import file format is .txt.

-P (Cisco-405 v & Dark v) II 12px v Ace Editor on Ace Editor.
+Ace Editor.
 Different vendor configuration edit option.
 Just Text visual format.